 Adjust an oven rack to the middle position and preheat the oven to 350°F. Heat the shortening or oil to 425°F in a 12-inch straight-sided cast-iron chicken fryer or a large wok over medium-high heat.
 Adjust the heat as necessary to maintain the temperature, being careful not to let the fat get any hotter.

-Transfer the chicken to a clean wire rack set on a rimmed baking sheet and place in the oven.
-Cook until an instant-read thermometer inserted into the thickest part of the breast registers 150°F and the legs register 165°F, 5 to 10 minutes; remove the chicken pieces to a second rack or a paper-towel-lined plate as they reach their final temperature.
-Season with salt and serve—or, for extra-crunchy fried chicken, go to step 7.
+Transfer chicken to a clean wire rack set in a rimmed baking sheet, season lightly with salt, and place in the oven.
+Bake until thickest part of breast pieces registers 150°F (65.5°C) on an instant-read thermometer, and thigh/drumstick pieces register 165°F (74°C), 5 to 10 minutes; remove chicken pieces as they reach their target temperature, and transfer to a second wire rack set in a rimmed baking sheet, or a paper towel-lined plate.
+Season with salt to taste.
+Serve immediately—or, for extra-crunchy fried chicken, proceed to step 7.

 Place the plate of cooked chicken in the refrigerator for at least 1 hour, and up to overnight.
 When ready to serve, reheat the oil to 400°F. Add the chicken pieces and cook, flipping them once halfway through cooking, until completely crisp, about 5 minutes.
 Transfer to a wire rack set on a rimmed baking sheet to drain, then serve immediately.